 The Home Office e-learning training package on Prevent is available here.
 All staff should have completed this training.

-A programme of 'Prevent' training and consultancy is available to schools through North Yorkshire Education Services and through NYSCB.
-For further information and links to key documents see: http://cyps.northyorks.gov.uk/prevent
+A programme of 'Prevent' training and consultancy is available to schools through North Yorkshire Education Services and through NYSCP.

 Updates on Prevent, including teaching resources are provided through the PSHE network and termly newsletter.

 Referrals: